AWcoder/MisfitsUnited/README.md

 - The rookie draft will take place following the completion of the NFL draft.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
 - Trading draft picks is allowed during the rookie draft
-- Draft format is pending league discussion.
+- Draft format is pending league discussion in 2019 offseason.

 __Any undrafted rookie will be treated as a common FA.
 If they are unavailable in the database you must message the commissioner to claim them and leave a spot open on your roster once they confirm your request.
 If no spot is open when the player becomes available then there will be no priority given to the team that claimed them__